hnaji-el/notes/React/react_notes_3.md

 # Custom Hooks

+  - The custom hooks are for bundling React logic (React hooks).
+  - The regular functions are for bundling "pure" JavaScript logic.

   - There are two advantages to custom hooks:

-    -> Code organization.
-By moving the state/effect out of the component, it makes it easier to understand what the Clock component does.
+    -> Code organization: By moving the state/effect out of the component, it makes it easier to understand what the Clock component does.
 By giving the hook a name like useTime, we can make clear what it does.
-    -> Code reuse.
-Because I've moved this logic into its own function, I can share that function with other components.
+    -> Code reuse: Because I've moved this logic into its own function, I can share that function with other components.
 If any component needs to know what time it is, in a way which is automatically integrated with React state, all I have to do is import this function.
     -> Give us the ability to create our own abstraction.